Heather Watson: 2014: Third tour doubles title

-Watson then proceeded to compete at the second-tier ITF Midland Classic.
-She won in straight sets Anna Tatishvili, Sofia Arvidsson and Olga Govortsova to advance to the final, where she defeated Ksenia Pervak to win her fourth ITF title.
-Partnering Tatishvili, she also reached the doubles final and won after a tough tiebreak.
+Watson then proceeded to compete at the second-tier Midland Classic where she defeated Ksenia Pervak in the final to win her fourth ITF title and, partnering Anna Tatishvili, she also reached the doubles final and won after a deciding champions tiebreak.

-Watson re-entered the WTA top 100 after victory at the Sparta Prague Open in May.
-Watson defeated three top-100 players – Klára Koukalová, Karolína Plíšková and Tímea Babos – en route to the final of the $100k event.
+Watson re-entered the WTA top 100 after winning the Sparta Prague Open in May.
+She defeated three top-100 players – Klára Koukalová, Karolína Plíšková and Tímea Babos – en route to the final of the $100k event.
 Due to poor weather, Watson was forced to play her semifinal with Babos on the final's day.
-She claimed a two-set victory before defeating sixth seed Anna Karolína Schmiedlová (who had played most of her semifinal the day before) in the final.
+She claimed a two-set victory, before defeating sixth seed Anna Karolína Schmiedlová (who had played most of her semifinal the day before) in the final.

 Her impressive form carried over to the French Open where she came through three rounds of qualifying to reach the main draw.
 In the first round, Watson defeated Barbora Záhlavová-Strýcová in straight sets before falling to world No. 4, Simona Halep, in the second round.

-From the French Open, she went to play at the Birmingham Classic where she lost to Alexandra Wozniak, even after holding three match points in the second set.
-She continued a strong grass-court season at Eastbourne, where she defeated Tsvetana Pironkova in her first round match, after dropping the first set.
-She then claimed her biggest win of her career, defeating sixth seed Flavia Pennetta, in three sets, dropping the first set on a tiebreak.
-After being given a walkover against Petra Kvitová, her great run came to an end losing in straight sets to Madison Keys, winning only four games.
+At Eastbourne, she defeated sixth seed Flavia Pennetta, in three sets, in the second round on the way to the semifinals where she lost to Madison Keys.

-From there, she headed to Wimbledon where she played Ajla Tomljanović and defeated her in straight sets.
-She then went on to play Angelique Kerber, the ninth seed, in the second round.
-After losing the first set, she played a strong second set to force the decider which she lost.
+At Wimbledon where she played Ajla Tomljanović and defeated her in straight sets.
+She then played Angelique Kerber, the ninth seed, in the second round losing in three sets.

-Watson won her third WTA Tour doubles title at the Baku Cup, partnering with Alexandra Panova.
+Watson won her third career doubles title at the Baku Cup, partnering with Alexandra Panova.
 In the final, they crushed Raluca Olaru and Shahar Pe'er.

-After the Baku Cup, Watson headed to the Rogers Cup.
-In the qualifying, she defeated Mirjana Lučić-Baroni in three sets before beating Tamira Paszek.
-In the main draw, she won against fellow qualifier Tereza Smitková and then caused an upset by defeating tenth seed Cibulková in a tough three-set match that included two tiebreaks.
-She was eventually defeated by eighth seed Victoria Azarenka.
+Watson qualified for the Rogers Cup, making it to the third round where she was defeated by eighth seed Victoria Azarenka.

-She then went to qualify for the Cincinnati Open, easing past Kristýna Plíšková and Shahar Pe'er to reach the first round.
-She faced Zhang Shuai in the first round but she lost in a very tight three sets.
+She then qualifyed for the Cincinnati Open, before losing to Zhang Shuai in the first round in three sets.